Trichet doesn't want ECB financing bailout funds

 Trichet rejected this idea.

-"I'm not in favor of bailout funds refinanced by the ECB," he told the European Parliament.
+"I'm not in favour of bailout funds refinanced by the ECB," he told the European Parliament.

 The ECB is already deeply uncomfortable about buying government bonds, something it started doing last year, and there are fears its independence is being compromised.
 It does not want to be dragged further beyond the central bank's core task of keeping inflation in check.